umarhaider/ProjectInternationalRescue/README.md

+# GeoRescue

+Various regions in the world have people who are short on resources.
+Some of these are due to natural disasters, some due to man made ones.
+The aim of this project is to help coordinate relief efforts and to show users where help is needed.

-Users/Facilitators can:
+# Users can:

-  Say what they need and where they need it
+- Say what they need and where they need it

-  Update/Remove old entries
+- Update/Remove old entries